DysonSphereMod/QOL/MultiBuild/Release/README.md

 ## Changelog

+### v2.1.4-Beta
+- Fix error when hovering a multilevel tank while holding a belt in hand

 ### v2.1.3-Beta
 - Fix issue with colliders in multibuild mode where shift+clicking a rotated entity and using multibuild mode was leading to either too spaced or not spaced enough copies (the collider of the copies was not correctly rotated)
 - Fix issue that allowed to connect inserter to building without inserter slots (like tesla towers for example), when copying building with attached inserters